CevinWays/CevinWays/README.md

 - 👋 Hi, I’m @CevinWays
-- 👀 I’m interested in Mobile Programming, Machine Learning and AI
+- 👀 I’m interested in Mobile Programming and Cloud
-- 🌱 I’m currently learning Mobile Programming
+- 💻 My currently job is Mobile Engineer
-- 💞️ I’m looking to collaborate on any oppurtunity in engineering
 - 📫 How to reach me : https://cevin-resume.firebaseapp.com/